actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 \mathbf{x_i} = \mathbf{Z} \boldsymbol{\gamma_i} + \boldsymbol{\Upsilon_i} \quad \text{then save the residuals} \quad \boldsymbol{v_i} = \mathbf{x_i} - \mathbf{Z} \boldsymbol{\hat{\gamma_i}}
 $$

-In the auxiliary regression, the errors (from the full model) are regressed onto the predictors of the full model (inclusive $k_0$ endogenous variables and $k-k_0$ exogenous variables) and the $k_0$ vectors of residuals from the second preliminary model (every endogenous predictor on it's instruments) and tests for whether coefficients of these $k_0$ residuals in the auxiliary regression is equal to 0.
+In the auxiliary regression, the errors (from the full model) are regressed onto the predictors of the full model (inclusive $k_0$ endogenous variables and $k-k_0$ exogenous variables) and the $k_0$ vectors of residuals from the second preliminary model (every endogenous predictor on it's instruments) and tests for whether coefficients of these $k_0$ vectors of residuals in the auxiliary regression is equal to 0.

 If it is, then it is evidence that the suspected endogenous residuals do indeed have a relationship with the full model, serving as evidence for endogeneity.

 $$
 e_i = \sum_{j=1}^{k} \delta_j x_{ji} + \sum_{j=k-k_0+1}^{k} \alpha_j \hat{v}_{ji} + \zeta_i
 $$

 This DWH-test has a test statistic of $nR^2$ that is chisquare distributed with d.o.f $k_0$.
-If there are $k_0$ suspected endogenous variables, it therefore means there are $k_0$ coefficients to test in the auxiliary regression, hence the d.o.f of $k_0$.
+If there are $k_0$ residuals predicted from regression of every suspected endogenous variables on instruments used in the auxiliary regression whose coefficients will be tested, it therefore means there are $k_0$ coefficients to test in the auxiliary regression, hence the d.o.f of $k_0$.

 $$
-LM = nR_{\text{auxiliary}^2} \sim \chisq(k)
+LM = nR_{\text{auxiliary}^2} \sim \chi^2(k_0)
 $$

 ### Solution